letzi83/Data-Journalism-Resources/ddj-tools-list.md

 Of course, there are more, like [Highcharts](https://www.highcharts.com/), [Mapbox](https://www.mapbox.com/) and [Leaflet.js](http://leafletjs.com/) for example.
 But the above ones are definitely good starting points.

 ## Design Tools
 The above tools all include the option to customize a chart's design.
-If you want to go beyond the offered options, I would suggest using a **design software** like [Adobe Illustrator]() or [Inkscape]() as an alternative.
+If you want to go beyond the offered options, I would suggest using a **design software** like [Adobe Illustrator](http://www.adobe-students.com/de/creativecloud/buy/students.html?sdid=KKTIB&mv=search&s_kwcid=AL!3085!3!186073542703!b!!g!!adobe%20illustrator%20creative%20cloud&ef_id=WVIVLQAAAHNc5D2H:20180121181424:s) or [Inkscape](https://inkscape.org/en/) as a free and open-source alternative.

 If you want to **create your own color palette**, check our [coolors.co](coolors.co) or [colorbrewer2.org](colorbrewer2.org).